Instant Pot Mashed Cauliflower

 This post may contain affiliate links.
 Please read our disclosure policy.

 Creamy, buttery mashed cauliflower combined with plenty of garlic and chives makes for one super flavorful side dish!
-Instant Pot Mashed Cauliflower with Garlic and Chives is the perfect low carb alternative to mashed potatoes, and made in a fraction of the time, thanks to our Instant Pot.
+Instant Pot Mashed Cauliflower is the perfect low carb alternative to mashed potatoes, and it is made in a fraction of the time, thanks to the Instant Pot.

 Close-up shot of Instant Pot Mashed Cauliflower with Garlic and Chives.

-2. Pour chicken broth and mix and stir for 1 minute.
-Place a steamer basket inside the Instant Pot and add cauliflower florets.
+• Add the liquid.
+Pour in the chicken broth; mix and stir for 1 minute.
+Place a steamer basket inside the Instant Pot and add the cauliflower florets.
 Close the lid and set the valve to sealing.

 • Cut a head of cauliflower into florets, and boil the florets in salted water or chicken broth; boil for 10 minutes or until tender.
 Drain.